Health Promotion Sciences

 Research: AH 5005, 6306, and one research-based elective with advisor approval; totaling nine credits.

-Elective courses from Allied Health Sciences and other schools or colleges across campus are used to develop depth in an area of health promotion sciences (e.g., statistical modeling/evidence-analysis, behavioral and environment change interventions, health equity, genetics and diagnostics).
+Elective Requirements: Students complete 12 credits from Allied Health Sciences and other schools or colleges across campus chosen in consultation with the student’s advisory committee to develop depth in an area of health promotion sciences (e.g., statistical modeling/evidence-analysis, behavioral and environment change interventions, health equity, genetics and diagnostics).

 Ph.D. in Health Promotion Sciences